msupply-foundation/conforma-server/documentation/API.md

 GET: `/user-permissions?username=<username>&orgId=<orgId>`

 End point to get **another** user's granted permissions + all existing permissions on templates for a given organisation.
-If no orgId is received will list user-only permissions (the ones with organisation_id = NULL) for external users.
-Intended for use in template to view/edit antoher user's permissions -- client supplies `username`, `orgId` and the JWT from `/login` return
+If no orgId is received the list should contain user-only permissions (the ones with organisation_id = NULL) for external users.
+Intended for use in template to view/edit antoher user's permissions -- client supplies `username` and `orgId`.

 Returns (on success):